2023-11-14 15:30:00

 Indeed, the Snapdragon 8 Gen 2 chip, which integrates Snapdragon Satellite, can only be enabled on phones with additional antenna hardware.
 Qualcomm told CNBC that smartphone brands prefer to go with standard two-way satellite connectivity, not wanting to use Qualcomm’s proprietary technology.
 However, the company will continue to collaborate with Iridium to develop a common standard for this functionality.

 This partnership break also opens the possibility for Iridium to collaborate directly with other industry players, such as smartphone brands, chipset manufacturers, and operating system developers.
-This new situation could potentially diversify the options available on the market.
+This new situation might potentially diversify the options available on the market.

-At the same time, rumors about the two-way satellite communication of Samsung’s Galaxy S23 turned out to be false.
+At the same time, rumors regarding the two-way satellite communication of Samsung’s Galaxy S23 turned out to be false.
 Samsung MX CEO TM Roh explained that the ecosystem was not yet sufficiently mature to integrate this functionality.
 However, Samsung is not left behind, having developed its own two-way satellite connectivity technology.
-This innovation is expected to debut in the next Exynos modem, with heightened expectations for the Galaxy S24, which could be Samsung’s first phone to offer two-way satellite connectivity for use in emergency situations.
+This innovation is expected to debut in the next Exynos modem, with heightened expectations for the Galaxy S24, which might be Samsung’s first phone to offer two-way satellite connectivity for use in emergency situations.
 Remember that this is already the case for the iPhone 14 and iPhone 15.

 1699976478